Wisconsin Women Cycling

 Respect private property

-• Stay on the roads and use the designated rest stops.
+• Stay on the road/trail and during organized events use the designated rest stops.

 • Do not litter.
 Keep gel and food packaging with you until you can dispose of them properly.